Configuration file

 [settings]

-# General file opener program, rifle is a nice python program
+# General file opener program ("rifle" is a nice general opener).
+This

-# you can also write "xdg-open", on windows-cygwin, you can set it to
+# on Linux you can use "xdg-open", on Windows you can set it to "cygstart"

 opentool = rifle